canjs/canjs/control/view/view.md

 @download http://donejs.com/can/dist/can.control.view.js

 Renders a View template with the controller instance.
-If the first argument is not supplied, it looks for a view in `/views/controller_name/action_name.ejs`.
+If the first argument is not supplied, it looks for a view in `/views/controlName/action_name.ejs`.
 If data is not provided, it uses the controller instance as data.

 	var Tasks = can.Control.extend('Tasks',{
 		click: function( el ) {
-			// renders with views/tasks/click.ejs
-			this.element.html( this.view() )
+			// renders with views/tasks/click.ejs with the control as data this.element.html( this.view() )

 			// renders with views/tasks/click.ejs with some data